misawa2048/Python_SquareWave/README.md

 # Python_SquareWave
-is a sample that changes from text (or binaly) to wav for data recorder. this format looks similar MSX CASETTE IO but no MSX format.
+is a sample that converts data from text (or binaly) to wav audio for data recorder. this format similar MSX CASETTE format but no it.
-MSX format using pivot language instead of plane text.
+MSX format is using pivot language from basic interpreter instead of plane text.

 In other words, this is only joke app.